dimagi/commcare-cloud/docs/support/support_system.md

 - Program level support team at the top
 - View into SLAs

 There is no general setup that can be recommended to all the projects as each program has different needs at scale.
-Dimagi offers <todo; link to support system setup addon package> for this reason.
+Dimagi offers a support system setup addon package for this reason.
 If you require help setting up such system, please contact our delivery team to setup a support system for your project.

+[//]: # (<todo; link to support system setup addon package>)

 ## Support System Implementation checklist
 As discussed above to implement a good support system all of the above components need to be in place.
 You can use the below checklist to make sure you have a robust support system in place.